Soumit38/InstagramTablayout/README.md

 # Tablayout

-working with tabs
-added icons, top and bottom navigation bar
+working with tabs, Instagram like icons, top and bottom navigation bar